 A new building, Stocking Hall, is constructed for Dairy Science.

 James M. Sherman, a microbiologist studying dairy fermentations, arrives as Chairman of the Department of Dairy Science, and serves as Chair for over 30 years.
 In 1937, Sherman was elected president of the Society of American Bacteriologists.
 Propionibacterium shermanii, the organism that produces carbon dioxide bubbles that form the holes in Swiss cheese, was named in his honor.

 Sherman forms the Laboratory of Bacteriology, a semi-independent program whose teaching and research deals with more fundamental aspects of the properties of bacteria.
 The group included Otto Rahn, author of an influential textbook on bacterial physiology, and Georges A. Knaysi, a pioneer in studying microbial structure and function.

 The Section of Microbiology is eliminated from the DBS and faculty are reassigned.
-Gibson and two others go to Biochemistry, Zahler to Geterics, and the remaining faculty reform the Laboratory of Microbiology in Food Science.
+Gibson and two others go to Biochemistry, Zahler goes to the Section of Genetics, Development and Physiology.
+The remaining faculty reform the Laboratory of Microbiology in Food Science.
 Ereign Seacord joins the teaching support staff, staying until 2010.

 Cathy Shappell joins the staff as department administrator, ably serving in that position until 2012.
 In 1979 Patti Butler (Lisk) was hired as an administrative assistant and served until 2013.
-Shirley Cramer was hired as an administrative assistant in 1987 and is still working in the department.
+Shirley Cramer was hired as an administrative assistant in 1987.

 Robert P. Mortlock, Chair of Microbiology at the University of Massachusetts, is recruited to serve as Chair for the newly formed Department of Microbiology.
 Mortlock, who studied evolution of microbial metabolism, was Chair for 10 years, and retired in 1999.
 Two assistant professors are also hired: